The Exceptional Family Member Program supports military families with special medical and educational needs.

 When a family member is identified with special medical or educational needs, these are documented through enrollment in the EFMP.
 Enrollment in the EFMP is mandatory for active-duty service members.
 This allows medical and educational personnel to review the availability of medical and educational resources in projected assignment locations and ensures that the family member's documented medical and educational needs are considered during the assignment process.

 Paperwork required for enrollment in the EFMP is available from the EFMP medical point of contact at the installation military treatment facility or in the Marine Corps, from Marine Corps Community Services.

-- DD Form 2792, Family Member Medical Summary, documents medical needs.
+- The DD Form 2792, Family Member Medical Summary, which documents medical needs.
 The service member, spouse/significant other or adult family member completes the first page.
-The remainder is completed by the family member's physician or other qualified medical professional, and includes the diagnosis, frequency of care, medication and any special accommodations required.
+The remainder is completed by the family member's physician or other qualified medical professional and includes the diagnosis, frequency of care, medication and any special accommodations required.

 After the appropriate medical or educational provider completes the form(s), they must be returned to the EFMP medical point of contact.